pypa/pip/docs/html/topics/caching.md

 ### Locally built wheels

-pip attempts to use wheels from its local wheel cache whenever possible.
+Pip attempts to use wheels from its local wheel cache whenever possible.

 This means that if there is a cached wheel for the same version of a specific package name, pip will use that wheel instead of rebuilding the project.